SciTools/iris/docs/iris/src/developers_guide/contributing_getting_involved.rst

 .. include:: ../common_links.inc

-.. todo:: purge git_links.inc, all that are not used.
+.. todo:: TREM: purge git_links.inc, all that are not used.
 The build should pick up
           any that are removed but still used.

-.. todo:: review all warnings on a clean build.
+.. todo:: TREM: review all warnings to ensure a **clean build yo**.

 Getting Involved
 ----------------